valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 /*
 The required data outputted from the component.
-In each case, a configuration title must be provided by your configuration component.
+In each case, a configuration title must be provided by the configuration component.
 The rest of the properties must conform to the properties expected by the back-end.
 */
 interface PluginConfigurationData {